What is CISO as a service (CISOaaS)?

 One of the disadvantages of hiring a vCISO is that they likely will be serving other organizations as well.
 This could potentially lead to problems with loyalty, timely responses and risk ownership if a breach occurs.
 An in-house CISO is a better option for organizations that need an employee with no other external commitments.

-Additionally, as Gartner analyst Sam Olyaei has pointed out, anyone can claim to be a vCISO.
+Additionally, anyone can claim to be a vCISO.
 That means organizations interested in CISOaaS must do their homework to find candidates with the necessary qualifications, experience and capabilities.

 Determining if you need a CISO as a service